Aanandhapuram Diaries: Release

 Aanandhapuram Diaries was released theatrically on 1 March 2024.

 Home media

 The digital streaming rights were acquired by ManoramaMAX and the film began streaming on the platform from 4 October 2024.
+The satellite rights of the film is owned by Flowers TV.

 Reception

 A critic from Times Now rated the film three out of five stars and wrote, "A Heartwarming Tale Of A Woman's Determination And Resilience".
 Princy Alexander of Onmanorama wrote, "While the filmmaker deserves praise for discussing a social menace, it seemed a bit forced.
 Also, the film struggles to stay focused on one theme."